 Once you’ve refreshed your professional brand, it’s time to build a robust LinkedIn presence.
 Dedicate time to updating your headline and experience, along with requesting endorsements and recommendations from trusted coworkers and community members.
 In addition to sharing content pertinent to your field, you can consider writing original articles to bring value to your network.

-With in-person networking events canceled for the foreseeable future, this is an ideal time to get comfortable networking online.
+With in-person networking events still bouncing back, this is an ideal time to get comfortable networking online.
 Look for professional groups to join on LinkedIn, then find ways to join the conversation and make genuine connections.
 By posting relevant articles, sharing thoughtful comments, and offering your expertise, you’ll become a valuable member of these groups.

 LinkedIn is also a great place to gain insights into companies that interest you.
-You can learn a lot about a company’s culture and leadership by how they communicate during a crisis and support their teams through difficult times.
+You can learn a lot about a company’s culture and leadership by how they communicate and support their teams through difficult times.

 3. Get Clear on Your Career Goals